 Ms. Harjo performs saxophone internationally, solo and with her band The Arrow Dynamics.
 She has six music and poetry albums, including this year’s I Pray for My Enemies, as well asRed Dreams, A Trail Beyond Tears and Winding Through the Milky Way, for which she received a Native American Music Award for Best Female Artist of the Year in 2009.
 She has also widely performed her one-woman show, “Wings of Night Sky, Wings of Morning Light.”

 Ms. Harjo is the recipient of the John Simon Guggenheim Memorial Foundation Fellowship and the Rasmuson United States Artist Fellowship.
 Her many awards include the Jackson Prize and the William Carlos Williams Award from the Poetry Society of America, the Poetry Foundation’s Ruth Lilly Prize, and the Wallace Stevens Award from the Academy of American Poets.
+She is a member of the American Academy of Arts and Sciences, the American Academy of Arts and Letters, and the American Philosophical Society, and is a Chancellor of the Academy of American Poets.
+Ms. Harjo holds a Tulsa Artist Fellowship, directs For Girls Becoming, an arts mentorship program for young Muscogee Creek women, and is a founding board member and Chair of the Board for the Native Arts and Cultures Foundation.
 She is currently at work on her next memoir and a commission by the Public Theater of New York for a musical restoring southeastern natives to the American story of blues and jazz.

 Public policy analyst

 Former Secretary of State for Foreign and Commonwealth Affairs, member of Parliament, United Kingdom